-After three years of planning, the Pollock family made it to the start of the ARC+ but received devastating news; the crack in their mast is irreparable
+After three years of planning, the Pollard family made it to the start of the ARC+ only to sustain damage to their mast

 The family of six were making their way to the start of the ARC+ in Gran Canaria when a huge gust hit them in the Strait of Gibraltar.
 The wind blasted down the hillside causing their boat, Dragonfly, to gybe, snapping the preventer.
 Simon’s wife Amandine was on deck with their four children, aged 4, 10, 12 and 13.

 “Simon went down below, I was in the cockpit and we’d just been sailing on the same angle for ages and ages,” she says.
 “Suddenly there was a wind shift and a loud noise.
 It just happened so quickly.
 It’s frightening when you realise how violent the movement is.”

 There was no obvious damage at first, but then Simon noticed a crack on the mast near the gooseneck.
 He made a mark around it and checked it every hour, in between speaking to the rigger and Oyster Yachts.